-The Board of Turners Automotive Group Limited (Turners, or the Company) and its wholly owned subsidiaries (together, the Group) has on 28 March 2018 adopted the following Corporate Governance Code (Code), and subsequently amended it from time to time.
+The board of directors (Board) of Turners Automotive Group Limited (Turners, or the Company) and its wholly owned subsidiaries (together, the Group) has on 28 March 2018 adopted the following Corporate Governance Code (Code), and subsequently amended it from time to time.

-This Code outlines the corporate governance principles and guidelines in place to assist the Board in achieving its objective for the Group and is reviewed annually following the Annual Meeting.
+This Code outlines the corporate governance principles and guidelines in place to assist the Board in achieving its objective for the Group and is reviewed annually following the annual meeting.